How to track key conversion events

 This chapter shows how to track four high-value conversions: key page visits, form submissions, external bookings, and payments.
 Each event flows through Google Tag Manager into GA4, carries useful parameters, and appears as a conversion you can trust.
 Follow the steps in order and you will finish with real-time proof that revenue signals reach your dashboard.

-Track a key page visit
+Track key page visits that signal intent

 Start with the confirmation page that proves a prospect reached a critical milestone, for example /thank-you or /checkout/success.
 In Tag Manager create a Trigger of type Page View and set the condition Page Path equals the URL slug.